⚠️ Mistakes to Avoid

 If you can check every box, your gallery wall will look professional.
 If you can't, fix the issue before the first nail goes in.
 It's much easier to adjust paper cutouts than to re-hang framed portraits and patch extra holes.

 Already hung a gallery wall and something feels off?
-Here's how to diagnose:
+Use this diagnostic table to find the right fix:

-If it feels "messy" (mistakes #2, #3, or #5), the fix might be as simple as replacing mismatched frames with a uniform set, or removing the one portrait that doesn't match the others' style.
+Messy / careless#2, #3, or #5Replace mismatched frames with a uniform set, or remove the one portrait that breaks the style pattern.

 "I rehung my gallery wall after reading about the 57-inch rule and consistent spacing.
 Same portraits, same frames, same wall.
 It looked like a completely different room.
 My partner asked if I'd bought new art.
 I'd just hung the old art correctly."